Berea College Agriculture and Natural Resources: WE FEED OUR WORLD

 This grower has a photo album.

 The Berea College Farm is approximately 600 acres, of which 400 are used for crops and pasture.
 The balance is in buildings, roads, and forest.
-The Crops Team grows 200 acres of crops (corn, soybeans, wheat, rye, alfalfa, and grass).
-The team manages the agronomic aspects of production on 200 acres of pasture, including soil fertility, overseeding with legumes, occasional hay harvest, and reseeding grasses.
+The Crops Team grows 200 acres of crops (corn, soybeans, wheat, rye, alfalfa, clover, and grass).
+The team manages the agronomic aspects of production on 200 acres of pasture, including soil fertility, over-seeding with legumes, occasional hay harvest, and reseeding grasses.
 Pastures are primarily fescue-clover mixtures, but we also have some native grass (Eastern gamagrass).

 Back to Growers List